 Abstract

-Lionfish (Pterois volitans/miles) are an invasive species in the North-Western Atlantic and the Caribbean.
-To better manage the invasion, inform lionfish removal programs, and estimate biomass available for harvest, we must be able to accurately estimate their total biomass; estimating individual weight is frequently don from length observations.
+Lionfishes (Pterois volitans/miles) are an invasive species in the North-Western Atlantic and the Caribbean.
+To better manage the invasion, inform lionfish removal programs, and estimate biomass available for harvest, we must be able to accurately estimate their total biomass; estimating individual weight is frequently done from length observations.
 This work compares length--weight relationships of the invasive lionfish through the invasion range and reports the length--weight relationship for lionfish in the Central Mexican Caribbean.
 A review of 13 length--weight relationships reported in eight peer-reviewed studies and FishBase is provided.
 These parameters were used to identify spatial variation in weight-at-length.
 For a given length, parameters from the Caribbean yielded lower weights than those from the Gulf of Mexico and Atlantic, indicating that weight-at-length is spatially variable.
 This highlights the importance of using site-specific parameters to estimate biomass from length observations.
 This study also reports a new pair of length-weight parameters (a=3.2056×10-6;b=3.235) for organisms sampled in the Central Mexican Caribbean.
 Findings from this work can aid managers and decision makers to better select length-weight parameters when these are not available for their region of interest.

 Resumen